Hindu atheism: Arguments against existence of a god in Hindu philosophy

 Therefore, Samkhya maintained not only that the various cosmological, ontological and teleological arguments could not prove god, but that god as normally understood—an omnipotent, omniscient, omnibenevolent creator who is free from suffering—cannot exist.

 The Indian Nobel Prize-winner Amartya Sen, in an interview with Pranab Bardhan for the California Magazine published in the July–August 2006 edition by the University of California, Berkeley states:

 In some ways people had got used to the idea that India was spiritual and religion-oriented.
 That gave a leg up to the religious interpretation of India, despite the fact that Sanskrit had a larger atheistic literature than what exists in any other classical language.
 Madhava Acharya, the remarkable 14th century philosopher, wrote this rather great book called Sarvadarshansamgraha, which discussed all the religious schools of thought within the Indian structure.
 The first chapter is "Atheism" – a very strong presentation of the argument in favor of atheism and materialism.

 Demographics

 India

 A 2021 nationwide survey by the Pew Research Center found that 2% of the self-described Indian Hindus didn't believe in God, while 18% believe in God but "with less certainty".

+Canada

+A 2022 study by Cardus found that 15% of the self-described Canadian Hindus don't believe in "God or a Higher Power".